-Curious will run from 01-14 August, with events offering insight from some of the world’s leading experts across four key themes of health and wellbeing, innovation and invention, our planet, and Year of Stories.
+Curious will run from 01-14 August, with in-person and online events offering insight from some of the world’s leading experts across four key themes health and wellbeing, innovation and invention, our planet, and Year of Stories.

-Take part in thought-provoking talks and quiz some of Scotland’s leading thinkers and practitioners.
-Quench your curiosity on a range of topics, including the future of energy demands, coastal communities, dealing with death, endometriosis, nanotechnology in healthcare, green aviation, video games, forensic science, and so much more.
+Take part in thought-provoking talks, group discussions and outdoor events and quiz some of Scotland’s leading thinkers and practitioners.
+Quench your curiosity on a range of topics, including poetry; insulin; health screening; death; nanotechnology; micro-satellites; knitting; mental health; mind travelling and so much more.

-Curious is an opportunity to learn something new, query the way things work and ask questions to some of the world’s leading experts.
-Each event is free to attend, and the programme runs throughout August.
-Places are limited, so remember to book your virtual seat in advance!
+Curious is an opportunity to learn something new, query the way things work and speak to some of the world’s leading experts.
+Each event is free to attend, but places are limited, so remember to book your place in advance!

-Alongside a programme that also included workshops and musical performances, we were proud to present the RSE’s Women in Science in Scotland photographic exhibition featuring 26 portraits of RSE Fellows, all of whom are working in, or have a connection to, Scotland.
+Throughout the years the programme has included workshops, and musical performances, we were proud to present the RSE’s Women in Science in Scotland photographic exhibition featuring 26 portraits of RSE Fellows, all of whom are working in, or have a connection to, Scotland.